 Example 2.1 (The Hopf Link).
-For any there is an embedding which is not isotopic to the standard embedding.
+For every positive integer there is an embedding , which is not isotopic to the standard embedding.

-For the Hopf link is shown e.g. in [Skopenkov2006, Figure 2.1.a].
-For arbitrary (including ) the image of the Hopf link is the union of two -spheres which can be described as follows:
+For the Hopf link is shown in Figure 2.
+For all the image of the Hopf link is the union of two -spheres which can be described as follows:

-Analogously for any one constructs an embedding which is not isotopic to the standard embedding.
+Analogously for any one constructs an embedding , which is not isotopic to the standard embedding.
 The image is the union of two spheres which can be described as follows:

 One can easily check that is well-defined and is a homomorphism.